-Our innovation unit focuses on the discovery and early development of RNA repair therapeutics in genetic and acute indications.
-Leveraging our experience with RNA therapeutics, we are screening for therapeutic molecules that can be used to treat severe genetic disorders beyond CF.
+Our internal discovery engine, the innovation unit, is a dedicated group in our company that focuses on the discovery and early development of RNA repair therapeutics in genetic and acute indications.
+Leveraging our experience with RNA therapeutics, we are screening for therapeutic molecules that can be used to treat severe genetic disorders beyond CF and LCA.
+For these molecules we are generating a deep understanding of the disease, a pre-clinical PoC, a strong IP position and network of key opinion leaders in the disease area.

 We believe that our RNA repair technologies can potentially be applied to treat a broad range of genetic disorders.
 We use a selection method to identify the most feasible disease targets based on such criteria as disease specific genetics, targeted organ, possible routes of administration, patient population size and clinical development pathway.
-Based on our own research and selection criteria, we have to date identified approximately 50 other severe genetic diseases with high unmet medical need that we believe may be addressed by our RNA repair technologies.
-Our most advanced program outside of QR-010 is focused on the most common form of genetic blindness.
+Based on our own research and selection criteria, we have to date identified more than 50 potential targets of severe genetic diseases with high unmet medical need that we believe may be addressed by our RNA repair technologies.
+Based on this internal discovery pipeline we expect to add two programs a year to our development pipeline.
+Amongst the programs in the discovery pipeline are other lung targets including CF associated with other gene mutations and other ophthalmology programs.